5 Surefire Methods To Eliminate Your Internet Addiction

 3. Embrace Boredom

 In order to hopscotch past the rigorous process of disciplining the mind, many people turn to distraction.
-Today, this distraction is in the form of mindless Internet addiction.
+In this case, the Internet.

 4. Engage Offline